skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 !!! info
     If you do not specify a range, the Masking Engine uses the full range (A-Z, 0-9).
 If you do not know the format of the input, leave the range fields empty.
 If you know the format of the input (for example, always alphanumeric followed by numeric), you can enter range values such as A2 and S9.

+!!! warning
+    The Segment Mapping pattern and sub-patterns need to match the data in order for it to be masked.
+If the data is longer than the defined pattern it will be passed through unmasked.
+To avoid this unwanted behavior - patterns (segments), Ignore Characters, and Preserve Original Values should be set to match the data.

 ### Mapping Algorithm Framework